BeyondMicroControl/AsciiCAD/README.md

 ## Why AsciiCAD?

-- Schematics as plain text
+- Schematics as plain text, close to the code
 - Clean Git diffs
 - No binaries, no lock-in
 - Schematics stay close to code